bluebanquise/tutorials/README.md

 The http server will distribute the minimal kernel and initramfs for remote Linux booting, the kickstart autoinstall file for remote hosts to know how they should be installed, and the repositories for packages distribution.
 Some very basic files will be provided using tftp as this is the most compatible PXE protocol.

+Note that the Centos already embed a very basic tftp server.
+But it cannot handle an HPC cluster load, and so we replace it by the Facebook python based tftp server.

-#### iPXE rom
+#### fbtftp module

-We first need a TFTP server.
-We will create one based on the Facebook Tftp server.
+Lets grab python module first:

 ```
 mkdir fbtftp-0.4